DarraghReid/krafts/README.md

 * Message Model

     The Message model stores messages sent by users to the site owner.
+Any site user, including those who are not registered, can contact the site owner.
+Therefore, there is no ForeignKey attaching it to the User model.

     * The 'full_name' field is a CharField which records the full name of the sender.
-Any site user, including those who are not registered, can contact the site owner.

     * The 'email' field is an EmailField and records the email address of the sender.